Sam Mullarkey: Football career

 Sam started off his career at Nottingham Forest as a trainee, however was released without making a first team appearance following the club's snub in order to offer him a professional contract.

 Shortly after Mullarkey joined hometown side Lincoln United of the Northern Premier League, but departed the club in 2007.
 His career was kick started when he joined Grantham Town in 2007, following previous Lincoln United manager John Wilkinson.
 Mullarkey netted 19 times for the Grantham in 53 appearances, however he sustained injuries in a car accident during the pre-season, delaying his debut.

 Mullarkey joined Lincoln City, a team he supported as a boy, towards the end of the 2007–08 season after impressing in a number of pre-season games.
 Mullarkey was offered a 1-year contract by Peter Jackson, becoming Jackson's 8th signing of the summer.
 He made his league debut coming on as substitute for Kevin Gall in the home draw with Grimsby Town.
 He scored his first goal for lincoln on 27 March 2009, against Notts County.
 He scored just three minutes after Delroy Facey had put Notts County into the lead.
 The match ended in a draw.
 Mullarkey strangely rejected a fresh contract with The Imps, after the club had hoped to sign him up for the 2009–2010 season, and then shortly afterwards he left the club along with Adrian Patulea, who like Mullarkey had decided to leave under similar circumstances after he also rejected a fresh deal with the club.

 Just before the start of the new season, Mullarkey re-signed for Lincoln United.
 Mullarkey was released by United in January 2010 due to cost-cutting measures.
 Despite being released months before, he once again linked up with United for the 2010/2011 season.
 Mullarkey joined Stamford during July 2011.

+International career

+Mullarkey made five appearances for the England under-16 side between 2002 and 2003.
+He featured in the Victory Shield and in the David Carins Memorial Trophy in County Antrim, Northern Ireland.